1

 What is a food operations manager?

 A food operations manager oversees the daily activities of food service establishments, such as restaurants or cafeterias.
-They coordinate staff, manage inventory, ensure food safety standards, and optimize operational efficiency, often requiring leadership skills and knowledge of health regulations.
+They coordinate staff, manage inventory, ensure food safety standards, and optimize operational efficiency, often requiring leadership skills and knowledge of industry regulations.

 What is the highest paid job in the food industry?